Luming-L/Project/git.md

 git commit -m "First file added"
 # stage the .gitignore file, for if/when we share the repository
 git add .gitignore
+# remove a file from the staging area
 ```bash
 # log
 git log